nrs-org/nrs/exts/DAH_standards.md

 are both in the 0-1 range.
 They are then mapped to the 0-0.5 and 0-0.2 range respectively, and the base score is calculated by taking the sum of the mapped values.

+### 2.10.
+Writing quality impact

+This impact aims to reward well-written storywriting in certain entries.
+This aims to promote high-quality media in the top rankings.
+This might have some overlaps with the plot impacts (EPI or NEI/AEI with emotion AP), so the rating criteria will purposely avoid factoring plot quality.

+The writing quality is judged based on several factors:
+- Character complexity: The depth of characters (backstory, personality, actions, motivations, etc.) in the story.
+- Story quality (or story complexity and chemistry): The number of plot points in the story and how well everything blended together.
+- Pacing: How fast events in the story played out, as well as the order of events happening in the story.
+- Originality: How original the storyline is.
+For example, a generic isekai will basically get 0 in this regards, but genre deconstructions like `Puella Magi Madoka Magica` or `BanG Dream!
+It's MyGO!!!!!` will have a high score here.

+The factors are rated into subscores, denoted as $CC$ (character complexity),
+$SQ$ (story complexity and chemistry), $P$ (pacing) and $O$ (originality).
+These subscores can range in the 0-1 range.

+Originality of a storyline can be influenced by the character complexity and story quality factors, i.e. a generic isekai that focuses on character development will have a much higher originality score than a generic power-fantasy isekai.

+The formula for the base score (AL factor exclusively) is
+$$
+    AL = M \cdot \frac{CC + SQ}{2} \cdot \frac{1 + P}{2} \cdot \frac{1 + O}{2},
+$$
+where $M$ is the base value, currently set to $4.0$.

 ## 3. Relations

 ### 3.1.
 Remix (R)